dhiraj-patel/Monopoly/README.md

 	IN HOME:

+		- Dhiraj: Started houses.

 		- Jackey: Added dice capabilities.
 Fonts are working appropriately.
 Game will start with appropiate number of players.
+Cleaned up houses and started gameState.

 PROJECT PLAN: